Skip to main content

 Option 2

 Follow the Quick Start Guide for your concentrator on the RAK Documentation Center.
-If using WiFi for initial setup, it is recommended to initially configure the Raspberry Pi using Raspberry Pi Imager.
+If using Wi-Fi for initial setup, it is recommended to initially configure the Raspberry Pi using Raspberry Pi Imager.

-Select The Region Plan
+Select the Region Plan

-Enter the gateway configuration interface by using the following command.
+Enter the gateway configuration interface by using the following command:

 sudo gateway-config